jbucsa/Machine-Learning-Fitness-Tracker/README.md

 of a watch while allowing for controlled experiments.
 Data was collected using the default settings of the sensors: accelerometer: 12.500HZ and gyroscope: 25.000Hz.

+## Understanding the data

+Acc_Y
+- This is accerlation in the verticle direction, North to South.

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url-Bucsa]: https://www.linkedin.com/in/justin-bucsa